amazon-science/SetLexSem-Challenge/README.md

   * `generate` contains code for generating data, sample synthetic sets, prompts and utils needed for data generation.
   * `prepare` contains helper functions for partitioning words according to their frequencies.

-## Generating datasets
+# Generate the dataset

+## Create the sets

-### Sample sets with numbers or words
+### Sample sets of numbers or words

-To sample your own data, you can run the following:
+To make the CSV file containing sets of words and numbers, run:

 ```bash
 python setlexsem/generate/generate_data.py --config_path "configs/generation_data/numbers_and_words.yaml" --seed_value 292 --save_data 1
 ```

-### Sample sets based on (approximated) training-set frequency
+### Sample sets based on training-set frequency

 To sample sets based on their training-set frequency, we use an approximation based on rank frequency in the Google Books Ngrams corpus.